Greek Gospel of the Egyptians: God's name IEOUA

+Gertoux argues that the name IEOA is rare and that the occurrence of the Greek pronunciation IEOUA in the Gospel of the Egyptians and in several roughly contemporaneous manuscripts (i. e.
+PGM 121)—dating to a period prior to the Masoretic text—suggests that the pronunciation ΙΑŌ was not universally used.

 Comparison

 Another comparable verse appended to the Gospel of Thomas, probably in Egypt, reads:

 "114.
 Simon Peter said to them, "Make Mary leave us, for females are not worthy of life."
 Jesus said, "Look I shall guide her to make her male so that she too may become a living spirit resembling you males.
-For every female who makes herself male will enter the Kingdom of Heaven" (translation by Elaine Pagels and Marvin Meyer in Elaine Pagels, Beyond Belief 2003, pp. 241f).
+For every female who makes herself male will enter the Kingdom of Heaven" (translation by Elaine Pagels and Marvin Meyer in Elaine Pagels, Beyond Belief [2003], pp. 241f).

 The Second Epistle of Clement (12:2) closely paraphrases a passage that was also quoted by Clement of Alexandria (in Stromateis iii):

 iii.
 13. 92.
 "When Salome inquired when the things concerning which she asked should be known, the Lord said: When ye have trampled on the garment of shame, and when the two become one and the male with the female is neither male nor female."
 Clement adds, "In the first place, then, we have not this saying in the four Gospels that have been delivered to us, but in that according to the Egyptians."

 The trope appears in the Gospel of Thomas, saying (37):

 "When you strip naked without being ashamed, and take your garments and put them under your feet like little children and tread upon them, then [you] will see the child of the living" (Thomas, Layton translation).

 For a somewhat later Gnostic work assigning a prominent role to Jesus' female disciples, see Pistis Sophia.